exmrcoin/EXMR-INFO/eXMR-master/README.md

 We are motivating blockchain developers to integrate their Dapp's EXMR FDN, and thus receive Bounty rewards, additionally you can start a custom Dapp's for EXMR FDN. and submit it to this repository of EXMR FOUNDATION, so that all developers can integrate into the work and thus all win rewards.

-# People can now start staking their EXMR FDN. here: https://dapp.exmr.io
+# People can now start staking their EXMR FDN. <br> here: https://dapp.exmr.io
 New exchanges and Dapp's coming this 2020!!

 About our current project, we have the repository in private for security..